facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-freeze-mutable-lambda-reassign-local.expect.md

 ## Error

 ```
-[ReactForget] InvalidReact: Cannot use a mutable function where an immutable value is expected (6:6)
+[ReactForget] InvalidReact: This mutates a variable that is managed by React, where an immutable value or a function was expected (6:6)
 ```